joyqvq/deprecated-joyqvq.github.io/_posts/2022-12-29-key-derivation.md

 image2: /assets/article_images/2022-12-29/keys.jpg
 ---

-# Annotations and Discussions on Key Derivation
+# A closer look on key derivations with relation to curve operations.

 This post is a more general discussion on key derivation applying to broader cryptocurrency usage.
 You can find my writing on the Sui Network specifically [here](https://tech.mystenlabs.com/cryptography-in-sui-wallet-specifications/).